ionescuvictor/ngRoute-active-directive/README.md

 ```

-The directive will find the first a tag in the parent element.Then attch the class to the button.
+The directive will find the first a tag in the current element.Then attch the class to the button.

 so we get